dianfajar/danaoira.github.io/_posts/2017-02-08-curriculum-graph-visualizer-v2-brainstorming.md

 I also want to incorporate more Data Science aspects to get some practice in.
 It might take a bit longer since I may deal with more development, but we shall see.

-I think I may want to apply the report aspect on this project like for my Masters project.
+I think I may want to apply the [report aspect](https://github.com/danaoira/CurriculumGraphVisualizer/blob/master/deliverables/Final%20Report.pdf) to this project like for my Masters project.
 Having the formal list of items to fill out for the report made it very easy to translate it into a schedule and pace myself.
 I'll aim to finish the schedule planning by Monday.

 I can't wait to start planning out a schedule for it and writing up the requirements!